Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps

 \section{Abstract}

 Spectral methods have myriad applications in high-dimensional statistics and data science, and while previous works have primarily focused on $\ell_2$ or $\ell_{2,\infty}$ eigenvector and singular vector perturbation theory, in many settings these analyses fall short of providing the fine-grained guarantees required for various inferential tasks.
 In this paper we study statistical inference for linear functions of eigenvectors and principal components with a particular emphasis on the setting where gaps between eigenvalues may be extremely small relative to the corresponding spiked eigenvalue, a regime which has been oft-neglected in the literature.
-It has been previously established that linear functions of eigenvectors and principal components incur a non-negligible bias, so in this work we provide Berry-Esseen bounds for empirical linear forms and their debiased counterparts respectively in the matrix denoising model and the spiked principal component analysis model, both under Gaussian noise.
-Next, we propose data-driven estimators for the appropriate bias and variance quantities resulting in approximately valid confidence intervals, and we demonstrate our theoretical results through numerical simulations.
-We further apply our results to obtain distributional theory and confidence intervals for eigenvector entries, for which debiasing is not necessary.
-Crucially, our proposed confidence intervals and bias-correction procedures can all be computed directly from data \emph{without} sample-splitting and are asymptotically valid under minimal assumptions on the eigengap and signal strength.
-Furthermore, our Berry-Esseen bounds clearly reflect the effects of both signal strength and eigenvalue closeness on the estimation and inference tasks.
+First, we prove the approximate Gaussianity for debiased linear forms in the matrix denoising model and the spiked principal component analysis model, both under Gaussian noise.
+Based on this limiting behavior, we propose estimators for the appropriate bias and variance quantities resulting in approximately valid confidence intervals.
+We then investigate the optimality of these confidence intervals and show that their widths are minimax optimal up to constant factors.
+Of note, our proposed confidence intervals can be computed directly from data without the need for any sample-splitting.